SriGundabatthula/SriGundabatthula/README.md

 ## 🏥 Professional Experience

 **Practicum Intern** – *The Resource Key (Remote, 2025)*
-- Collaborating on a project to develop an AI-powered system to predict patient functional disability at 3- and 6-months post-discharge.
+- Contributing to the development of **Disability Recovery Insights**, a predictive model that classifies patients on functional recovery based on clinical and social indicators.
-- Designing and refining AI models to incorporate Social Determinants of Health (SDOH) data and manage real-time accessibility supports.
+- Integrating Social Determinants of Health (SDOH) to enhance model accuracy and provide more personalized insights.
+- Development of a web-based health companion that allows patients and caregivers to track recovery progress, receive tailored support, and plan next steps.
-- Supporting the development of a user-friendly interface to enable seamless interaction with predictive insights.
+- Supporting interface design to ensure real-time accessibility features and a user-friendly experience for individuals with disabilities.

-**Clinical Pharmacist Intern** – *Malla Reddy Narayana Hospital (India)*
+**Clinical Pharmacist Intern** – *Malla Reddy Narayana Hospital (India)(07/2022 - 06/2023)*
 - Reduced prescription errors through in-depth drug utilization reviews.
 - Conducted patient education and therapy management across various specialties.
 - Conducted detailed drug utilization reviews, reducing prescription errors by assessing drug